 The process automation can be approached from different perspectives and may refer to the intention to automate any conceivable part of procedural work within a business process .
 This ranges from simple operations that are part of a single process activity to the coordinating automated whole and complex processes .

 This intention to automate any conceivable part of procedural work leads to the Workflow concept.
-Workflow is understood as a process that is fully or partially automated by a software, which transmits information from one participant to another according to time and logic defined in the underlying process model .
+Workflow is understood as a process that is fully or partially automated by software, which transmits information from one participant to another according to time and logic defined in the underlying process model .